Today I wanted to offer my blog readers a behind-the-scenes look at my publishing process, and show you my query letter for All Your Twisted Secrets.

 I understand you’re looking for a super fun mystery, and you once indicated via #MSWL that you were seeking a book comparable to Agatha Christie’s AND THEN THERE WERE NONE, which is one of my comp titles.
 You also read my last manuscript two years ago, and my friend Lauren Spieller loves working with you, so I’m excited to reach out again!

-THE LAST HOUR is a 84,000-word YA psychological thriller.
+ALL YOUR TWISTED SECRETS is a 84,000-word YA psychological thriller.
 It’s a dual-timeline deconstructed murder mystery with [SPOILER], and alternating flashback chapters drop clues about whodunit and who the victim will be.
 It’s perfect for fans of Agatha Christie’s AND THEN THERE WERE NONE and Abigail Haas’s DANGEROUS GIRLS.